ohinai/mimpy/docs/codeoverview.rst

 **Mesh** represents the geometry of the mesh that will be used for computation.
 In addition, a **Mesh** instance maintains information about boundary faces and some physical properties of the problem.
 Typically, the user will not interact with the **Mesh** class directly, but rather use subclasses and helper tools that make the task much easier.
-The user can also use files generated using standard mesh generation programs:
+The user can also import files generated using standard mesh generation programs:

 .. image:: mesh_sources.svg
    :align: center